 Drying Cloth Diapers

-You can use a dryer to get your diapers dry in a hurry but there is definitely a benefit to line drying your cloth diapers.
+You can use a dryer to get your diapers dry in a hurry but there is definitely a benefit to line-drying your cloth diapers.
 The sun is an amazing and safe bleaching agent.
-Line drying your cloth diapers in the sun with get rid of any gross looking stains.
+Line drying your cloth diapers in the sun to get rid of any gross-looking stains.
 However, line drying can make diapers a little stiff.
 If it bothers your little one, you can always through them in the dryer for a minute to “fluff” them up a little.